-In planning and performing our audit, we considered the Wireless Fund's internal control over financial reporting as a basis for designing our auditing procedures for the purpose of expressing our opinions on the financial statements, but not for the purpose of expressing our opinion on the effectiveness of the Wireless Fund's internal control over financial reporting.
+Management of the Wireless Fund is responsible for establishing and maintaining effective internal control over financial reporting.
+In planning and performing our audit, we considered the Wireless Fund's internal control over financial reporting as a basis for designing our auditing procedures for the purpose of expressing our opinions on the financial statements, but not for the purpose of expressing an opinion on the effectiveness of the Wireless Fund's internal control over financial reporting.
 Accordingly, we do not express an opinion of the effectiveness of the Wireless Fund's internal control over financial reporting.

-A control deficiency exists when the design or operation of the control does not allow management or employees, in the normal course of performing their assigned functions, to prevent or detect misstatements on a timely basis.
-A significant deficiency is a control deficiency, or combination of control deficiencies, that adversely affects the Wireless Fund's ability to initiate, authorize, record, process, or report financial data reliably in accordance with U.S. generally accepted accounting principles such that there is more than a remote likelihood a misstatement of the Wireless fund's financial statements that is more than inconsequential will not be prevented or detected by the Wireless Fund's internal control.
+A deficiency in internal control exists when the design or operation of the control does not allow management or employees, in the normal course of performing their assigned functions, to prevent or detect and correct misstatements on a timely basis.
+A material weakness is a deficiency, or a combination of deficiencies, in internal control such that there is a reasonable possibility a material misstatement of the Wireless Fund's financial statements will not be prevented or detected and corrected on a timely basis.